jsgarcia42/Read-tables-from-PDF/README.md

 # Read tables from PDF
- A code to manipulate and organizate informations from a PDF.
-The main goal here is scrap and ajust PDF Tabels
+A code to manipulate and organize information from a PDF.
+The main goal here is scraping and adjust PDF Tables